Bahá’í World/Volume 17/The Five Year International Teaching Plan 1974-1979

 This Trust was established in 1974.
 Its purpose is to provide earmarked capital, the interest of which is to be used in providing scholarships to deserving students, enabling them to pursue their studies in goal countries.
 The amount of capital in this Trust has been gradually increasing, and it is hoped that in the near future there will be sufficient funds to satisfactorily carry out the purpose for which the Trust was created.

 i.
-Develop the existing Bahá’íschools (Sikkim)
+Develop the existing Bahá’í schools (Sikkim)[edit]

 There are two tutorial schools operating in different parts of the country, both of which have brought prestige to the Faith in that land.
 There is also a school located in the capital city of Gangtok, which has become very popular and is considered one of the best schools in Sikkim.
 At present, this school has around 300 students.

-1'.
-Study and implement asfar aspossible the use in schools and colleges of specially prepared textbooks on the Faith (United Kingdom) This goal, although a continuing one with no
+j.
+Study and implement as far as possible the use in schools and colleges of specially prepared textbooks on the Faith (United Kingdom)[edit]

-Commission published World Religions: A Handbook for Teachers, a work compiled by the SHAP Working Party on World Religions in Education.
-This book, in large format, contains six full pages under ‘The Bahá’í Faith’, comprising an excellent statement prepared by the National Spiritual Assembly and a list of Bahá’í’ literature categorized as Primary Sources—the Sacred Writings and works of the Guardian; Secondary Sources—histories, lives of the Founders, exegesis; and Periodicals and Leaflets.
+This goal, although a continuing one with no finality, has got away to a good start and may certainly be counted as accomplished for the Five Year Plan.
+The National Spiritual Assembly is represented on a number of government and other agencies dealing with the problem of religious education in schools, and in December 1976 the Community Relations Commission published World Religions: A Handbook for Teachers, a work compiled by the SHAP Working Party on World Religions in Education.
+This book, in large format, contains six full pages under 'The Bahá’í Faith', comprising an excellent statement prepared by the National Spiritual Assembly and a list of Bahá’í literature categorized as Primary Sources-the Sacred Writings and works of the Guardian; Secondary Sources-histories, lives of the Founders, exegesis; and Periodicals and Leaflets.
 It is available to all teachers in the United Kingdom and at present some 500 copies have been taken up.
 The Bahá’í friends are calling it to the attention of teachers in their localities.

 k.
-Cultivate opportunities for courses on the Faith in Canadian institutions ofhigherlearning (Canada)
+Cultivate opportunities for courses on the Faith in Canadian institutions of higher learning (Canada)[edit]

 The National Spiritual Assembly of Canada formed the Canadian Association for Studies on the Bahá’í Faith as the principal instrumentality for meeting this goal.
-Four national annual meetings of the Association have been held, six bilingual Bulletins have been circulated, and five popular volumes of Bahá’í’ Studies have been issued.
+Four national annual meetings of the Association have been held, six bilingual Bulletins have been circulated, and five popular volumes of Bahá’í Studies have been issued.
 The Association has announced the forthcoming publication of a new work, under the auspices of the Université de Montréal, designed to provide an authoritative textbook for studies on the Bahá’í Faith in universities and colleges; the book will appear in both French and English.
 Significant progress has been made in introducing formal presentations of the Faith in Canadian institutions of higher learning.

 See also the report appearing in Part Three, section IV, subsection 3 of this volume.